-Students must successfully complete the following:
+CREDITS Students must successfully complete the following:

-- Participation in 90% or more the additional didactic sessions during Block I and Block II years of the professional program.

-Participation in the 32-hour preclinical experience in a rural community. - Completion of at least 12 weeks' clinical experience in a rural or remote education setting during Block III of the professional program. - Completion of additional clinical experience in the rural community.

-One of the following rural elective options (12 credits): Students in the Rural Physician Program (RPP):
+1. Participation in 90% or more the additional didactic sessions during Block I and Block II years of the professional program.
+2. Participation in the 32-hour preclinical experience in a rural community.
+Completion of at least 12 weeks' clinical experience in a rural or remote education setting during Block III of the professional program.
+4. Completion of additional clinical experience in the rural community.
+5. One of the following rural elective options (12 credits): Students in the Rural Physician Program (RPP): НМ 632 Rural Community Health . .
+Students in the Rural Community Health Program (R-CHP): НМ 6 Completion of a scholarly presentation or publication.
+Completion of portfolio or additional assignments as assigned by the student's advisor

-FM HM Family Practice Clerkship

-b.
-Stude he Rural Community Health Program (R-CHP):

-HM 632 Rural Community Health

-HM 633 Advanced Rural Community Health

-Completion of a scholarly presentation or publication.
-Completion of portfolio or additional assignments as assigned by the student's advisor.